joymajumder23/speciality-real-estate/README.md

 # Speciality Real Estate Assignment Project
+<p><a href="speciality-real-estate.web.app">Live Link</a></p>

+**Features:**
+- Here a user can view various types of salable estates.
+- Here are all the details about the estate.
+As a result, buyers may want to see everything and buy

 **We used the some essintial packages:**
  1. Undraw - used for various illustrates.
  2. React Icons - used for different icons.